muqeetmohd/DocRagAssist/README.md

 A comprehensive Retrieval Augmented Generation (RAG) application built with Next.js, featuring document processing, website scraping, and AI-powered chat functionality.

 #### 🎥 **YouTube Video:** [Click here](https://www.youtube.com/watch?v=2CrcchGCpcw)

+## 🔐 Security & Privacy

+⚡ **Important Note:**

+- Your **OpenAI API key** and **Qdrant credentials** are **never stored on our servers**.
+- They are stored securely **only on your localhost (or in your environment variables like .env.local)**.
+- This means your credentials always remain under your control and are not shared with any third-party servers.

+👉 So, you can safely use your API key without any worries everything stays on your localhost.

 ## Features